 This work was motivated by cl-clojure, a project that runs Clojure inside Common Lisp via OpenLDK.
 Clojure’s bootstrap loads a massive number of classes — the core library alone defines hundreds of IFn implementations, each with invoke methods at multiple arities.
 Without the MOP customization, PCL spent more time rebuilding discrimination nets than doing useful work.
 With it, getting to a Clojure REPL went from 2 hours 45 minutes to 2 minutes 40 seconds.

-The whole fix is about 120 lines of Common Lisp in a single file (src/java-gf.lisp), plus a few ensure-generic-function calls sprinkled through the bootstrap code.
-It touches exactly one internal PCL function (update-dfun), and it leaves all non-Java generic functions completely untouched.
+The whole fix is about 100 lines of Common Lisp in a single file (src/java-gf.lisp), plus a few ensure-generic-function calls sprinkled through the bootstrap code.
+It doesn’t touch any SBCL internals, and it leaves all non-Java generic functions completely untouched.

 What I like about this solution is that it’s the MOP working as designed.
 Gregor Kiczales and the AMOP authors built the Meta-Object Protocol specifically so you could do this kind of thing — swap out pieces of the object system’s implementation without forking the runtime.
 I didn’t patch SBCL.
 I didn’t write a custom compiler.
-I subclassed standard-generic-function, specialized one MOP generic function, and intercepted one internal PCL function.
+I subclassed standard-generic-function and specialized two MOP generic functions (compute-discriminating-function and compute-applicable-methods-using-classes via %compute-java-effective-method).
 The rest of CLOS keeps working exactly as before.

 The source is at github.com/atgreen/openldk.